egel-lang/egel-slides/2024-semantics/slides.md

 Implemented on top of C++ with utter disregard for performance
 - no garbage collector but native reference counting
-- combinators form a complex object oriented hierarchy
+- combinators form a complex object-oriented hierarchy
 - for the moment, header-only library

 REPL, batch, command execution